imofftoseethewizard/bloop/doc/reference.md

 and a hash of the message contents (`messageHash`).

 To limit the number of items returned, specify a `count`.
-The default is 10; to get all available, specify `all`.  `start-index` is used to specify the first item returned.
+The default is 10; to get all available, specify `all`.  `startIndex` is used to specify the first item returned.
 Normally, items are returned, newest first, until count has been fulfilled.
-To obtain later items, specify a start index.  `start-date` and `end-date` are used to request items with timestamps in a limited range.
+To obtain later items, specify a start index.  `startDate` and `endDate` are used to request items with timestamps in a limited range.

 #### Messages